ATLAS-Space-Operations/rust-freedom-api/README.md

 container is required to implement [`Deref<T>`](std::ops::Deref).

-If however you need to mutate the data after receiving it, call the `FreedomApiContainer::into_inner` method on the returned type to get an owned version of the wrapped type.
+If however you need to mutate the data after receiving it, call the `Container::into_inner` method on the returned type to get an owned version of the wrapped type.

 ```rust, ignore